waldronmatt/shareable-configs/packages/lint-staged-config/README.md

 ## Extending

-An example that includes executing tests related to files that have been changed in the current commit only.
+An example that includes executing tests related to files that have been changed in the current commit only and checking for credentials.

 **`lint-staged.config.js`**